statamic/docs/content/collections/docs/cascade.md

 ---
 ## Overview

-One of the many benefits of working with a content management system is that it does a lot of work for you.
+Content management systems do a lot of work for you.
+It's the main reason people use them.
 One of Statamic's "behind-the-scenes" conventions is the way we inject and override data in your [views](/views), based on what URL you're on.

 ## Global Data